nox282/gamemarmerlade_secretjam/README.md

 - When developing a scene element, only the **top level** GameObject should require attributes initialization from other GameObjects in the scene
 -  All the child GameObjects should be retrieved using the `GetComponentInChildren<T>()` method
 - **Parent** GameObjects use the **Children** methods, not the other way around
+- Work on a prefab when possible
-- Always keep an updated prefab version of your top level scene components
+- If you have to edit a scene component directly in a scene, always keep an updated prefab version of your top level scene components
 	1. Drag and drop the scene GameObject in the prefab folder
 	2. Delete old one
 	3. Rename new one as desired